-For 2015/16 the arrangements were again reviewed but no further changes were introduced.
+For 2015/16 and 2016/17 the arrangements were again reviewed but no further changes were introduced.

-Council is requested to consider the suitability of the existing Council Tax discounts regime and the Council Tax Premium and to determine any changes to these arrangements in respect of 2016/17.
+The Committee is requested to consider the suitability of the existing Council Tax discounts regime and the Council Tax Premium and to determine any changes to these arrangements effective from April 2017.
+It is intended that the regime of discounts and premium that operates in 2017/18 will continue to be in force until such time as further amendments are necessary.